ivan1993spb/snake-server/README.md

 * **Request `GET /api/capacity`**

-  Request returns a capacity metric number of a server instance.
-Capacity is the number of opened web-socket connections divided by the number of allowed connections for the server instance.
+  Request returns capacity of a server instance.
+Capacity is the number of opened web-socket connections divided by the number of allowed connections for a server instance.

   ```
   curl -s -X GET http://localhost:8080/api/capacity | jq